How to Increase Vascularity for Roadmap Veins

 Superficial veins which can be seen spiraling through a person’s muscles.

 Superficial veins are located at the surface of the skin, with their physiological function being to cool the body.

-High levels of vascularity is coveted by bodybuilders, due to visible veins making a physique look ‘more ripped’ and ‘freakish’.
+High levels of vascularity are coveted by bodybuilders due to the visible veins that make a physique look more ripped and freakish.
 This can give the illusion of increased muscularity and decreased body fat.

 This vascular look is particularly of interest to bodybuilders during the summer months, when they’ve been cutting and want to reveal as much muscle definition and vascularity as possible.
 Vascularity is considered the ‘icing on the cake’ for a bodybuilder.

 Genetics play a significant role in how vascular a person is.
 Specifically, how much collagen the body produces will affect the thickness of the skin.

 Collagen is a protein that is responsible for increasing skin elasticity and is located in the dermis, making it less prone to wrinkling.
 It also plays a role in rejuvenating dead skin cells.

 If a person produces high levels of collagen, they will naturally have thick skin.
 As a result, they’ll have more layers of skin (epidermis) covering or hiding superficial veins.